Luke 13:22-24

 Sin seeps through their pores of their personality.
 And it’s so familiar to them that they can’t even identify it as wrong anymore.
 Can’t challenge their delusion, though.
 You can’t disrupt their false assurance because they bought a false gospel and they cling to it.

-Same thing in Jesus day, same thing.
+Same thing in Jesus’ day, same thing.
 Nothing new under the sun, right?
 People are the same.
-People lived in the same delusions they told themselves, the same lies.
+People lived under the same delusions they told themselves, the same lies.
 They assured themselves that they were safe, spiritually healthy, no concern for their eternal future, the reality of it anyway.

 Whether he’s a believer, whether he’s an unbeliever, we don’t know is he a follower of Jesus or his is just some face in the crowd.
 But addressing Jesus as Lord, well, that might favor the view that he really is a disciple.
 We just don’t know for sure.
 Whatever we can discern about the questioner and the impetus of the reason for his question, it has to come from Jesus’ response to the question.
 The answer.
 We have to discern and kind of reverse engineer back to what this guy is thinking about.
 We can reverse, we can reverse engineer and understand a good bit about this.